DMSA vs. DMPS vs. EDTA: Which Chelator Is Right for You?

 DMSA: The Safe, FDA-Approved Oral Chelator

-DMSA is especially valued for its high safety profile and oral administration, making it a preferred option for both pediatric and adult patients.
-Because it largely remains in the bloodstream — rather than redistributing metals to sensitive organs like the brain — it is often the chelator of choice in cases involving neurological concerns.
-DMSA is also widely used in functional medicine protocols aimed at mercury detox from fish consumption or dental amalgams.
+DMSA is highly regarded for its excellent safety profile and convenient oral administration, making it suitable for both pediatric and adult patients.
+Because it largely remains in the bloodstream — without significantly redistributing metals to the brain — DMSA is often the preferred choice in cases involving neurological concerns.

 DMPS: Powerful but Requires Professional Oversight

-DMPS is often selected for individuals with a significant mercury burden, such as from dental amalgams, occupational exposure, or high fish consumption.
-It is also commonly used in provoked urine testing to help identify hidden metal stores.
+DMPS may be given orally or via intravenous (IV) infusion, depending on patient needs and treatment protocol.
+It is often selected for individuals with a significant mercury burden — such as from dental amalgams, occupational exposure, or high fish consumption.
+In clinical practice, it is also commonly used for provoked urine testing to help identify hidden metal stores.

-While DMPS can be highly effective, it has the potential to mobilize metals too aggressively if not used correctly — particularly in people with compromised detox pathways.
-For this reason, professional oversight is essential, especially for IV administration.
-Possible side effects include rash, headache, fatigue, gastrointestinal upset, and, in rare cases, redistribution of metals to sensitive tissues.
+While DMPS can be highly effective, it also carries risks if used improperly.
+It may mobilize heavy metals too aggressively, particularly in individuals with weakened detoxification pathways.
+For this reason, professional oversight is essential, especially for IV use.

 EDTA: Intravenous Chelation for Lead and Cadmium